Are Dental Implants Right for You?

 When performing a bone graft, an oral surgeon will use a bit of bone or a synthetic bone replacement to build up this foundation.
 Once the bone graft has been completed, it will need to heal and grow for several months before any additional dental work can be done.

-While bone grafting technology has come a long way in recent years, there are still risks associated with procedure, most commonly infection or rejection of the graft.
+While bone grafting technology has come a long way in recent years, there are still risks associated with the procedure, most commonly infection or rejection of the graft.
 Your dentist and surgeon can help you understand and minimize these risks.

 What is a Dental Implant?